Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Presentation of the problem

 The often applied abbreviation SM82 will be used for the model in the following.
 The $y-$independent solutions obtained in the framework of the model will be referred to as 2D solutions, while the full solutions obtained numerically without resorting to the model will be designated as 3D.

 The SM82 model is derived for flows with ${Ha} \gg 1$ and $N \gg 1$, in domains with electrically insulating walls and constant wall-to-wall distance in the field direction.
-It utilizes the fact that the Lorentz force becomes nearly zero in Q2D flows in such geometries, and the effect of the magnetic field on the flow is largely reduced to the viscous friction in the thin Hartmann layers, which can be accurately modeled by the linear friction term in the momentum equation.
-In non-isothermal flows, the model can be extended to 2D approximation of temperature if the imposed heat flux is perpendicular to the magnetic field \citep[see, e.g.,][]{Gelfgat11,Vetcha13, Zhang18}.
+It utilizes the fact that the Lorentz force becomes nearly zero in the bulk region of Q2D flows in such geometries, and that the effect of the magnetic field on the flow is largely reduced to thin Hartmann layers and can be accurately modelled by the linear friction term in the momentum equation.

+It must be noted that the original SM82 model was developed for isothermal flows.
+Its extension to flows with heat transfer and temperature variations was, to our best knowledge, first proposed by \citet{Smolentsev08}.
+As demonstrated in this and in the following studies \citep[see, e.g.,][]{Gelfgat11,Vetcha13, Zhang18}, the model can be extended to 2D approximation of temperature if the imposed heat flux is perpendicular to the magnetic field.

 The SM82 version of (\ref{eq1})$-$(\ref{eq3}) is